mhapich/mhapich.github.io/README.md

 # Michelle Hapich's Portfolio

-*A little note if you're stopping by...*<br>
-*Now that I am ready to start actively seeking employment in the data field, and since I have continued to gain valuable new skills, I am adding new projects here.
-They will also be based on my interests, but will all connect to each other to **tell a story**.*<br>
-*See you back here in May, 2023!*

 My love of learning and passion for data science continues to motivate me to learn new tools all the time.
 While I am currently a high school math and computer science teacher, I regularly work on data science projects through Datacamp, on Kaggle, and independently.
 Therefore, to show my experience in this field, I am highlighting some of my work here.